Project: RPI Aids War-Damaged & Affected Ukrainian Hospitals

 RPI also supports partnering children’s hospitals in Chernivtsi city, western Ukraine.
 1 of 3 nationally designated locations for the provision of medical care to internally displaced children, Chernivtsi assists a large number of internally displaced children and pregnant women arriving from war-stricken parts of the country.
 RPI has procured and delivered medical equipment and supplies to the Regional Children’s Clinical Hospital in Chernivtsi, which specializes in the treatment of complex pediatric cases, including newborns.
 RPI has also assisted other pediatric hospitals, and is planning to support the city’s Regional Perinatal Center, which provides much needed perinatal and maternity support to displaced women.
 RPI has visited all partner hospitals.

-To date, RPI has purchased and delivered $82,000 worth of medical equipment, medicines and supplies to its partner hospitals.
+To date, RPI has purchased and delivered nearly $100,000 worth of medical equipment, medicines and supplies to its partner hospitals.
 With your support, we will continue to procure medical items essential for the treatment of war injuries and the expansion of capacity in neonatal intensive care units, maternity and pediatric wards, and basements, where patients and staff spend hours during air raid sirens.
-With other Ukrainian medical partners and volunteers, we continue to support the medical evacuation of surrogate babies from Kyiv to Chernivtsi, and the evacuation of Ukrainian civilians from frontline areas.
+With other Ukrainian medical partners – Dobrobut Medical Center & BioTexCom – we have helped coordinate and fully support the medical evacuation of 53 surrogate babies from Kyiv and Kropyvnyski to Chernivtsi on the Romanian border.
+Please see our separate project on the partner-run evacuations we have launched and equipped for thousands of Ukrainian civilians from frontline areas in southern and southeastern Ukraine.